Assistant Professor, Faculty of Health Sciences, Simon Fraser University

 My work seeks to inform the development of learning health systems with a particular focus on primary care.
 Current research covers three related areas:

-- Exploring the increasing role of virtual care in the context of primary care, including implications for costs, service volumes (based on the degree to which virtual care duplicates or is a substitute for in-office visits), accessibility and continuity of care.
+- The increasing role of virtual care in the context of primary care, including implications for costs, service volumes (based on the degree to which virtual care duplicates or is a substitute for in-office visits), accessibility and continuity of care.

 What are the key messages from your primary care research to share with other stakeholders (e.g. clinicians, policymakers, patients)?